ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 when possible to avoid the need to resize packets during replacement.

 Virtual Connection ID
-: The receiver-chosen connection ID that the sender MUST use when sending packets in forwarding mode.
-The proxy rewrites forwarding mode packets to contain the correct Connection ID prior to forwarding them.
+: The peer-chosen connection ID that the sender of forwarded mode packets MUST use when sending.
+The endpoint rewrites forwarding mode packets to contain the correct Connection ID prior to sending them.

 Stateless Reset Token Length
 : The length of the stateless reset token that may be sent by the client or